17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 4. Del Mar Latino Beach Club Cozumel

-Located at a free walking distance from Puerta Maya pier and SSA International Cruise ship port
+Located at a free walking distance from the Puerta Maya pier and SSA International Cruise ship port

 What’s included